Embryonic hemoglobin: Structure

-The human embryonic haemoglobins were discovered in 1961.
-These include Hb-Gower 1, consisting of 2 zeta chains and 2 epsilon chains, and Hb-Gower 2, which consists of 2 αlpha-chains and 2 epsilon-chains, the zeta and epsilon chains being the embryonic haemoglobin chains.
+The human embryonic hemoglobins were discovered in 1961.
+These include Hb-Gower 1, consisting of 2 zeta chains and 2 epsilon chains, and Hb-Gower 2, which consists of 2 alpha-chains and 2 epsilon-chains, the zeta and epsilon chains being the embryonic hemoglobin chains.
+Not found in embryonic hemoglobins are adult type β chains.
+Similar to other mammalian hemoglobins, human embryonic hemoglobins are composed of four globin subunits.
+These subunits each average about 17,000 Daltons and consist of two α-like and two β-like.